 Explanation:

-• initialize: An asynchronous function that initializes the SuperViz room and checks if it's already initialized to prevent duplicate setups.
+• initialize: An asynchronous function that checks if already initialized to prevent duplicate setups.

 Within the initialize function, set up real-time synchronization for notes.